jbennett7/Statistics/README.md

 A method of aggregating data points is described here.
 It can be used for other uses.

 ## References (Chicago)
+1. <a id=ref1></a>Adler, Joseph.
+2012.
+R in a Nutshell.
+2nd ed.
+Sebastopol: OReilly.
+2. <a id=ref2></a>Boslaugh, Sarah.
+2013.
+Statistics In a Nutshell.
+2nd ed.
+Sebastopol: OReilly.
+3. <a id=ref3></a>Dalpiaz, David.
+"Applied Statistics with R." Applied Statistics with R. February 17, 2024. https://book.stat420.org/.
-* <a id=ref1></a>Freedman, David, Robert Pisani, and Roger Purves.
+4. <a id=ref4></a>Freedman, David, Robert Pisani, and Roger Purves.
 2007.
 Statistics, Fourth edition.
 New York: W. W. Norton & Company, Inc.
-* Spiegel, M. R., & Stephens, L. J. 2017.
+5. <a id=ref5></a>Spiegel, M. R., & Stephens, L. J. 2017.
 Schaum’s Outline of Statistics, Sixth edition.
 McGraw-Hill Education.
-* Dalpiaz, David.
-"Applied Statistics with R." Applied Statistics with R. February 17, 2024. https://book.stat420.org/.
-* Boslaugh, Sarah.
-2013.
-Statistics In a Nutshell.
-2nd ed.
-Sebastopol: OReilly.
-* Adler, Joseph.
-2012.
-R in a Nutshell.
-2nd ed.
-Sebastopol: OReilly.